Latest SeedProd News

 WooCommerce payments

 Additionally, WooCommerce supports virtually every other payment service provider imaginable.
-For instance, you can install Square, Amazon Pay, Authorize.net, Alipay, and more integrations.
+You can install Square, Amazon Pay, Authorize.net, Alipay, and more integrations.

 WooCommerce also supports several less popular and regional payment gateways.
 With no entry barrier, any payment provider can create and support a WooCommerce payments add-on.